 Some of the companies which use KNIME are Siemens, Novartis, Deutsche Telekom, and many more.

 QlikView, a business analytics tool is a SaaS (Software as a Service) software company that provides the QlikView Software, a classic guided analytics solution. which lets us rapidly develop and deliver interactive guided analytics applications and dashboards.
 Two of the most important products of QlikView are Qlik Sense and Qlik Replicate.
-Both the products are cloud-based software for business intelligence and data integration.
+Both products are cloud-based software for business intelligence and data integration.
 Some of the key features of QlikView are as follows:

 - It is a Self Service Business Intelligence, Data Visualization, and Data Analytics tool which can be used for accelerating business value via data by providing features such as Data Integration, Data Literacy, Data Analytics, etc.